How to get company-wide buy-in for construction technology projects

 10. Act quickly to implement any tweaks following testing and roll-out

-During testing, it’s important to work in an agile manner and act quickly on feedback from staff by enabling your supplier to build new features and put live.
+During testing, it’s important to work in an agile manner and act quickly on feedback from staff by enabling your software development company to build new features and put live.
 After roll-out, allow staff to use the new technology for one week and gather their responses.

 Any small tweaks and nice-to-haves suggested, for example, ‘can we have a button on this page that does X’, should be seriously considered and implemented promptly – within two weeks, if possible.
 This enhances employee buy-in as they feel they’re being heard and will see immediate changes that will further benefit them.